fami0110/Push-The-Box/README.md

 ### latest version : 1.9

-> If you just want to play the game, download the release file instead at `./bin/Released`.
+> If you just want to play the game, download the project and run the exe file on `./bin/Release/Push_the_Box!.exe`.
 But if you want to see the code, you can download this project and open it in Codeblocks

 ### Credits: